 Get out your old friend pen and paper and start drawing.
-Great mobile applications start with a UI concept, and then work towards development solutions to reach this interface.
-The simplest way to get moving on this side of the design process is to sketch out how you envisage your interface, and how your application workflow might develop.
+Great mobile applications start with a UI concept, and then work toward development solutions to reach this interface.
+The simplest way to get moving on this side of the design process is to sketch out how you envision your interface and how your application workflow might develop.

-At YML our team are experienced mobile application developers, and are well versed in the common pitfalls of mobile application development.
+At YML, our team is full of experienced mobile application developers who are well versed in the common pitfalls of mobile application development.
 Pull us into the project at an early stage, and we’ll save you from potentially wasted time and investment in design and development costs for a flawed product.

 Step 3: Learn from competitors

-Once you have started to conceptualize, it is important to look again at the competition.
+Once you have started to conceptualize, it is important to look back to the competition.
 At this stage you should have a visual representation of what your app might look like.
-By reflecting on your current design, by comparing it to the leading competition, you should critically assess whether you are providing superior value to users in some aspect of your product.
-Reference your original goal, and keep your product’s unique selling point at the forefront of your mind.
+By reflecting on your current design and comparing it to the leading competition, you should critically assess whether you are providing superior value to users in some aspect of your product.
+Reference your original goal and keep your product’s unique selling point at the forefront of your mind.
 Ask yourself whether or not you are being true to your original goal, problem and strategy.

 Step 4: Make technical specifications

-As always with your goals in mind, and now with a clear view on how your application will come together, you will have to clearly define your technical specifications.
-If you are not a mobile UX expert, or developer, it is essential to get some professional support at this stage.
+With your goals in mind, and now with a clear view on how your application will come together, you will have to clearly define your technical specifications.
+If you are not a mobile UX expert or developer, it is essential to get some professional support at this stage.
 Mobile experts understand the realm of possibilities opened up by innovative mobile technology.
 You need an expert team that ensures that you are not left building your business’ foundation on outdated technology.